 Oben Folding Carbon Fiber Travel Tripod

-A strong contender for the position of best travel tripod, the carbon fibre Oben is another tripod that ticks all the boxes.
+A strong contender for the position of best travel tripod, the carbon fiber Oben is another tripod that ticks all the boxes.
 Weighing in at 1.1kg and with a load capacity of 4kg, this tripod can handle larger DSLR setups without adding to much weight to your backpack.

 Also, it comes with a detachable monopod, removal center column and retractable foot spikes all add to the stability and usefulness of this accessory.
 Also included is a bag, leveling meter and a set of tools for when adjustments need to be made to the tightness of legs and other moveable junctions.